Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 What Other Points Should You Consider?

-Stomach sleeping position may help in relieving sleep apnea related breathing disruptions.
+Stomach sleeping position may help in relieving apnea-related breathing disruptions.
 Like side sleeping, sleeping on your stomach prevents tour nasal air cavity from getting blocked due to gravity.

 However, sleepers may face certain challenges while lying in this position – neck rotation, shoulder pain, back pain (due to inadequate spinal support).